 Worksheets and other field trip activities for are available to download on the “Lessons / Worksheets” section of the “Teacher’s Corner” website: http://mshnvm.org/teachers-corner/lesson-plans-and-worksheets/ .

-If you are planning on hiking the Hummocks Trail with your group, check out our mission on: http://agentsofdiscovery.net/mission/mount-st-helens/ .
+If you are planning on hiking the Hummocks Trail with your group, download the app on your smart devices and look for our mission at Mount St Helens. http://agentsofdiscovery.com/ .